 - Trips and visits from experts enhance the learning experience throughout school.

-- Children will become independent and curious scientists who ask questions and discover things for themselves.
+- Children will become independent and inquisitive scientists who ask questions about the world and take pride in discovering things for themselves.

-- Children will make good progress in their knowledge and understanding of Science.
+- Children will make good progress in their knowledge and understanding of Science and be able to apply their skills in everyday life.